 Before President Obama’s second term began, the World Socialist Web Site warned that Obama was preparing an unprecedented attack on the bedrock social programs.
 On the day of Obama’s second inaugural address, the WSWS warned, “It is already clear that the second term will mark an intensification of the right-wing policies of the first.
 The byword in domestic policy is austerity, targeting the core programs remaining from the 1930s and 1960s ~ Social Security and Medicare… The actions of the Obama administration in its second term are a confirmation of what was already clear from the first term: that the political system in the United States, whether headed by a Democrat or a Republican, is impervious to the needs and interests of the vast majority of the population, the working class.
 It is a system completely subordinate to the demands of the corporate and financial elite.”
 See report

 The future is here, people ~ and there is no change without action.
 The survival of our Republic is at stake.
 It’s We the people, not we the corporations.

 About the Author: Allen L Roland is a Freelance Alternative Press Online columnist.
 He is also a practicing psychotherapist, author and lecturer who also shares a daily political and social commentary on his web site at AllenRoland.com.
 He also guest hosts a Truthtalk, a national radio show that airs monthly.
 He is available for comments, interviews, speaking engagements and private consultations via email at [email protected].

-Posted by Allen L Roland, PhD on April 10, 2013, With 2227 Reads Filed under Economy & Business.
+Posted by Allen L Roland, PhD on April 10, 2013, With 2230 Reads Filed under Economy & Business.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.